lambdaclass/leo_playground/README.md

 ```

 ### Setup:
-just run:
+Just run:
 ```
 make init
 ```
-to install the deps and the leo compiler
+to install the deps and the leo compiler.

-### Run an app:
+### Run an APP:
-to run an app:
+To run an APP:
 ```
 make run APP=[app_name]
 ```

 ### Clean Outputs:
-to clean the outputs of an app:
+To clean the outputs of an app:
 ```
 make clean APP=[app_name]
 ```